 Have you ever had to search for criminal records of someone you know?
 How hard was it?
-Dis you do your search online or did you have to call the local courthouse? was the information you recieved correct?
+Did you do your search online or did you have to call the local courthouse?
+Was the information you received correct?
 There are lots of reasons that people search for criminal records, and your comments could help other people that are in the same situation.

 Click here to leave a comment

 Everyone knows that the FBI has their list of the Ten Most Wanted Criminals.
 In Warren County,The Sheriff’s Department maintains their own list of the top most wanted criminals in the county.